praise03/EventCore/README.md

 ## 🏡 Project Overview

-**EventCore** is a modular, AI-powered event assistant that merges symbolic reasoning with retrieval-augmented generation.
-Built on **Hyperon/MeTTa** and **Fetch.ai’s uAgents**, it fuses an event knowledge graph with real-time data APIs to answer questions about schedules, tickets, venues, and travel.
+**EventCore** is a live, autonomous AI agent that answers real-time questions about IRL events by intelligently combining external API data with a self-learning symbolic knowledge graph powered by **MeTTa** and **ASI:One**.
+It fetches accurate and timely data from live sources while answering event-specific queries using its structured, queryable knowledge base, then generates clear, user-friendly responses from both **API** results and **RAG** outputs.
+EventCore learns from every user, ensuring fast, reliable, and evolving support for global builders.

 ---